tomjkidd/auth0-automation/README.md

 create logic to analyze these desires implicitly.
 ```

-## Progam Summary
+## api-actions

-This program will first consume the `edn-config`, get an Auth0 access-token, and sequentially process the
+Each `edn-config-entry` is processed and turned into an `api-action`.

-edn-config using calls to the Auth0 API to determine if entities exists, or if it needs to create them.
-The
+`:entity` entries will generate calls to the Auth0 API to determine if entities exists, or if it needs to create
-referential-dependencies are then used to update connections between entities that rely on other entities.
-The
-program will create an intermediate data-structure, `api-actions`, based on this information to communicate
-the steps necessary to get from the current state to the desired state.
-Finally, `api-actions` are then consumed
-to actually perform the the changes.
-The program captures the ids of the entities that it created and provides
-them as edn output in order to allow the user to verify the work via the dashboard and/or to use the results
-downstream to programmatically ensure other parts of the system are configured correctly.
+them.
+This information is passed through to the `api-action`.
+The `api-actions` created from these entries contain all of the information needed to create or update an entity.
+In the case of create this will determine the whole
+payload to use, while an update will only patch the diff necessary to establish the target configuration.
+In the
+case where there are no differences, noop api-actions are created.

+`:referential-dependency` entries don't make any calls, and are assumed to refer to entities that either will be
+created, or already exist.
+The static data is passed through to the `api-action` in order to do lookups and
+perform API requests at runtime.

+These `api-actions` are then sequentially consumed to transact information to Auth0.

 ## Usage